J111M/J111M.github.io/all_collections/_posts/2025-01-23-jekyll-markdown.md

 <video width="420" height="360" controls>
   <source src="/img/FrustumCulling.mp4" type="video/mp4">
 </video>
-Beside adding frustum culling the performance would also greatly benefit from adding tessellation this will give more vertices/detail up close and display less vertices further away where everything needs less detail.
+Beside adding frustum culling the performance would also greatly benefit from adding tessellation this will give more vertices/detail up close and display less vertices further away where everything doesn't need as much detail.
 ## Future improvement
 There are still a lot of things we can improve upon like:
 - Adding filtering for texture so everything looks less pixelated